OfflineHQ/marketplace/README.md

 The command `pnpm graphql-codegen` will launch the `graphql-codegen` script.
 All the codegen definitions are written in the file `codegen.ts`.
 You should run this command each time you modify a graphql query or update something on the hasura console to have the updated generated sdk and utilities functions.

-The generator is divided in two parts, corresponding to the role of `user` and `admin`, targeting the graphql hasura server for those respective roles.
+The generator is divided in three parts, corresponding to the role of `anonymous`, `user` and `admin`, targeting the graphql hasura server for those respective roles.

-Each one have a grapqhl schema and an ast schema generated and specfic sdk.
+Each one have a graphql schema and an ast schema generated and specfic sdk.

+**Anonymous**

+The graphql queries definition are defined in `libs/gql/anonymous/api/queries`.
+We use a generic sdk with a simple fetch query in order to facilitate the querying the data for the anonymous role.
+Those queries doesn't need any authentication and thus are limited to read only access on some basic information about the events.

 **User**